clickTwice26/imp_bot/README.md

 # DISCORD BOT: Sends active players name of a minecraft server
-This bot sends all active player names in a specific discord channel.
+This bot sends all active player names in a specific discord channel and updates its status message with the player count of a Minecraft server.